-Type of Loss Unit of Entitlement Entitlement Details A. Loss of Land & Assets Loss of Land Titleholder Compensation at Market/ Replacement value Land-for-land will be made available to the affected household, wherever feasible or cash compensation at market replacement value1 if required; APs will be explained the process and their views will be taken into consideration, while determining the replacement value.
-B. Loss of Structure Owner of affected - 1) The non-titled AP/Squatter, the owner of the structure on ROW land, will be Loss of Land & Loss of Land Titleholder oss of Structure Loss of Owner of affected Oss of Land & Assets Loss of Land Titleholder Compensation at Market/ Replacement value Loss of Structure Compensation at Market/ Replacement value Loss of Structure Compensation at Market/ Replacement value
+S. No. Type of Loss Unit of Entitlement Entitlement Details A. L oss of Land & Assets 1.
+Loss of Land Titleholder Compensation at Market/ Replacement value Land-for-land will be made available to the affected household, wherever feasible or cash compensation at market replacement value1 if required; APs will be explained the process and their views will be taken into consideration, while determining the replacement value.
+B. L B. Loss of Structure 2.
+Loss of structure Owner of affected structure Compensation at 1) The non-titled AP/Squatter, the owner of the structure on ROW land, will be

-&lt;sup>1 A High Powered Committee will be established under the Project, if land acquisition is required due to change in project design.
+1 A High Powered Committee will be established under the Project, if land acquisition is required due to change in project design.
 This committee will be responsible to make independent valuation of land based on existing market value.
 The Committee will also undertake direct negotiation for settlement of compensation with the APs, wherever required as per the provision of the Uttar Pradesh Land Acquisition (Determination of Compensation and Declaration of Award by Agreement) Rules, 1997.

-S. No. Type of Loss Unit of Entitlement Entitlement Details replacement cost provided replacement value of the residential structure, which will be calculated as per the latest prevailing basic schedule of rates (BSR) without depreciation.
+S. Type of Loss Unit of Entitlement Entitlement Details No. 23PC 02 2333 replacement provided replacement value of the residential structure, which will be calculated as per the latest prevailing basic schedule of rates (BSR) without depreciation.
 2)Right to salvage material from demolished structure.
 5. One time Economic Rehabilitation Grant per shop owner/commercial structure owner of Rs.30000/for loss of income due to business loss to reestablish the livelihood.
-D. I loss of Common n Property Resource I 4.
-Loss of Religious structure,other structure, etc. Affected community/Institution Cash compensation Cash compensation at replacement value.
+D. I Loss of Commo n Property Resource 4.
+Loss of Religious structure, other structure, etc. • Cash compensation Cash compensation at replacement value.
 Relocation of the structure in appropriate place.
-Rehabilitation A 5.
+Rehabilitation A 1 5.
 Loss of structure Owner of affected structure grant a) 2) A lump sum transfer grant at the rate of Rs.5, 000 for the each structure for shifting assets and other belonging temporarily. b) Rental Assistance for 3 months @ Rs.
 3000/ month.
 Economic Rehabilitation Grant for loss of income or loss of business.
 Owner of affected structure grant One time Economic Rehabilitation Grant per shop owner/commercial structure owner of Rs.30000/for loss of income due to business loss to reestablish the livelihood.
-F. V ulnerability As sistance 6.
-Loss of structure Vulnerable Owner of affected structure - a) One time vulnerable grants of Rs.5000/ structure owner.
+F. V ulnerability As 6.
+Loss of structure Vulnerable Owner of affected structure a) One time vulnerable grants of Rs.5000/ structure owner.
 7. Any unanticipated adverse impact due to project intervention subproject will be documented and t framework of NCRPB.